 Becoming a music major

-If you plan to major in music it is important that you notify the registrar’s office as soon as possible after enrolling at Calvin College.
+If you plan to major in music it is important that you notify the registrar’s office as soon as possible after enrolling at Calvin University.
 Some music major programs require four consecutive years of courses to graduate, so you want to be sure you are assigned to a music department faculty advisor who will guide you through the process of completing all of your graduation requirements.
 No entrance audition is required.

 Step One: Discuss the requirements for majoring in music with a faculty member.